Introducing the 6.6K Run to the River Challenge

-Don't we mean 5K?
-Are we really going to make you run an extra kilometer?
+Don't we mean 6K?
+Wait, don't we mean a 5k?!
+Are we really going to make you run an extra 1.6 kilometers?
 YES!

-You don't see many 6K races out there, so you might be wondering: why a 6K instead of a 5K?
+You don't see many 6K races out there, let alone a 6.6K, so you might be wondering: why not a 5K?
 The Runoff Runoff started as a World Water Day event to raise awareness of local and global water issues.
 The distance of 6K is the average distance that people have to walk to get clean water in developing countries according to USAID.
+In Creede, the distance to fresh water in the Rio Grande is 6.6K.

 Copyright 2013.
 Runoff Runoff Marathon.
 All Rights Reserved.